mushketer888/winavrfromatmetlstudio7/README.md

-Here is latest WinAVR GCC for Windows including AVR-LIBC
+# Here is latest WinAVR GCC for Windows including AVR-LIBC

+## Installing
+Just copy this files in needed directory.
+Or delete old winavr gcc installation and put files there.
+Better to add this firectory to PATH variable.

 GCC:
 avr-gcc.exe (AVR_8_bit_GNU_Toolchain_3.5.3_1700) 4.9.2